A Global Project To Continue To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th 2023 And The Many Hundreds Since

 United in celebration.

-This project will symbolize the Jewish People’s resilience, our ability to find hope in the face of tragedy.
+This project will symbolize the Jewish People’s continued resilience, our ability to find hope in the face of tragedy.

-Over 1600 communities across the globe will unite for Israel and the Jewish people.
+We hope and pray that approximately 1800 communities across the globe will unite for Israel and the Jewish people.

 Frequently Asked Questions